balsikandar/keeping-up-with-kotlin/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/balsikandar.svg?style=social)](https://twitter.com/balsikandar)

 This is a list of all currently supported java 8 APIs for Android, other Open source libraries and plugin that helps java to be used at best in android platform.
-This repo will be updated regularly for new entries and everyone can contribute.
+This repo will be updated regularly for new entries and everyone can contribute by using [issue tracker](https://github.com/balsikandar/keeping-up-with-kotlin/issues).

 Here is an [article](https://medium.com/mindorks/keeping-up-with-kotlin-4c0bf7ffacc6) related to this repo.